 I joined the governing body in 2011 as a local authority governor.
 Post reconstitution in July 2015, I became a co-opted governor and have now been re-elected for a second four year term of office which will finish on 19/07/23.
 All three of my children have attended Walton with the eldest having now moved on to secondary school.
 I work for a multinational financial services company overseeing the implementation of new clients across one of our product lines.
 This involves elements of project management, governance, financial discipline and risk mitigation, all disciplines that are helpful in my role as school governor.

-I was elected staff governor for four years from September 2018 and have been a teacher at the school for the last 7 years.
-During this time, I have taken on a number of different roles within the school including PE leader, English leader, Key Stage Two leader and, most recently, SENDCo and Inclusion leader.
+I was elected staff governor for four years from September 2022 and have been a teacher at the school for the last 7 years.
+During this time, I have taken on a number of different roles within the school including Art leader and Key Stage Two teacher.
 I have an in-depth understanding of the workings of the school and will be able to bring this knowledge to the governing body.

 Rachel Whitton - LA appointed Governor